syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 # Theme in Flutter Chat (SfChatTheme)

-This section explains the customization properties available in [`SfChatThemeData`].
+This section explains the customization properties available in [`ChatThemeData`].

 **Import the Chat library**